juanitogan/godot-firebase-lite/README.md

 If you want to steal this for yet another tool... awesome.

-If you want to steal this for reverting into GodotFirebase... well, supporting the haughty-net is your right I suppose.
+If you want to steal this for reverting into GodotFirebase... well, supporting the haughty-net is your right, I suppose.

 ### Side note